PiggyAwesome/Discord-Account-Generator/README.md

 If you like my creation, please consider starring the repo (:

-# If you are looking for a more advanced, captcha solving software; check out https://sellix.io/product/60f039387a771 (Closed Scource so that Discord wont patch it!)
+### If you are looking for a more advanced, captcha solving software; check it out on [sellix](https://sellix.io/product/60f039387a771) (Closed Scource so that Discord wont patch it!) also for more account generators: [website](http://pigservices.piggyawesome.com)

 [secret](https://www.youtube.com/watch?v=dQw4w9WgXcQ)